Pregnant woman fatally injured in Leverkusen

-A 35-year-old woman in Leverkusen was attacked and died from her stab and cut injuries.
-The investigators assume that it was a “relationship act.
+A pregnant woman died on the street after being stabbed and cut.
+The police assume it was a “relationship crime”.

-The Cologne public prosecutor’s office said it wanted to obtain an arrest warrant from the responsible judge for manslaughter.
-The autopsy of the body was also scheduled to take place this weekend.
+The Cologne public prosecutor’s office says it wants to obtain an arrest warrant from the responsible judge for manslaughter.
+The autopsy of the body is also scheduled to take place this weekend.
 The authorities want to inform about the results on Monday.
-Investigations into the possible background to the crime are ongoing. dpa
+Investigations into the possible background to the crime were also ongoing. dpa

 #Pregnant #woman #fatally #injured #Leverkusen